jimniels/blog/src/client/posts/2021-02-02-codbase-collaboration-between-humans-and-robots.md

 // eslint-disable-next-line no-alert, no-console, please-and-thank-you
 ```

 This made me start to notice how frequently I read or even wrote code comments as tooling instructions (i.e. telling prettier to stop or webpack where to code split).
 Code comments for machines were more prevalent than code comments for humans.
-My code contained instructions for two masters: 1) the one that would parse, build, transpile, compile, or whatever else it, and 2) the one that would eventually execute it (the client).
+My code contained instructions for two masters: 1) the one that would parse, build, transpile, compile, deploy, or whatever else it, and 2) the one that would eventually execute it (the client).

 In my exhaustion, I did what many others do as an outlet: I complained on twitter—that “firehouse of human anguish”.
 Then I moved on.
 But I never forgot.